ZacharyHLong/Recipe-Club-API/README.md

 For this app, I have chosen to use PostgresSQL.
 PostgresSQL belongs to the category of Relational Database Management System's (RDBMS).
 RDBMS involve the use of the Structured Database Query Language (SQL).
 SQL allows a database system to access and manipulate the databases within.
 Notably, information redundancy and real-time flexibility are distinct perks of using a RDBMS over a non-relational DBMS.
 Information can be easily normalized, and when dealing with bigger databases RDBMS's can maintain better data consistency.

 Why PostgresSQL though?
-PostgresSQL is open-source software, meaning that anyone can use it for whatever their intended purpose is.
+PostgresSQL is open-source software, meaning that anyone can use it for whatever their intended purpose is for free!.
 PostgresSQL has a large community of dedicated developers behind it, along with an extensive history and strong reputation for its architecture, data integrity and extensibility.
-As a student, being able to access such a powerful RDBMS for free is highly appreciated.
+As a student, being able to access such a powerful RDBMS for free is highly appreciated and easily my go to choice.

-Whilst not many, there are a few drawbacks to PostgresSQL.
+Whilst not many, there are still a few drawbacks to PostgresSQL.
 PostgresSQL has been found to be slower than another RDBMS, MySQL.
 MySQL also has a larger library of supported open-source apps than PostgresSQL.
 However, for my app neither of these drawbacks were considered to be much of a problem.
+It's when dealing with much larger and grander databases do these effects become more noticeable.

 ---